 After spending a sabbatical year in Knysna to complete my part-time studies for a degree in Psychological Counseling, I returned to Cape Town in February 2014 to take up the position as Head of Performance at Ajax Football Club.
 Later that year I decided to work on my own again, as my vision has always been about creating more awareness of the better way for individual sportsmen and women to be the best they can be.

-I have been practicing from my current location in Tamboerskloof, Cape Town since February 2017.
+I have been practicing from within the CBD of Cape Town since June 2016.

 As owner of Movement & Performance it is my passion to equip people with functional solutions to overcome pain, prevent injury, improve wellness and optimize sports performance in a wholesome and sustainable way.